Multiple-unit train control: In trolleybuses

 In the USSR, increased capacity in public transport was necessary, but the local industry had not developed sufficiently to match world trends, such as by the production of articulated trolleybuses, the first of which was the SVARZ-TS, built in 1959 to 1967.
 It was not until 1963 that the next articulated trolleybus was produced, the ZiU-683.
-Hence, during this period, to satisfy passenger demand, research started to produce trolleybuses connected in multiple working, which had first successfully run in Kyiv in June 12, 1966.
-This system was designed by Vladimir Veklich, and connected two MTB-82D trolleybuses.
+Hence, during this period, to satisfy passenger demand, research started to produce trolleybuses connected in multiple working, which had first successfully run in Kyiv on June 12, 1966.
+This system was designed by Ukrainian engineer Volodymyr Veklych, and connected two MTB-82D trolleybuses.
 Although other cities had tried to engineer similar systems, their solutions often resulted in rapid wear of traction motors, due to the vehicles never being intended for such use.

+So the invention by Veklych was borrowed by many trolleybus companies, in particular, Donetsk, Kherson, Mykolaiv, Minsk, Tallinn, Riga, St. Petersburg, Novosibirsk and many other cities.

 The design of the rotating joint was similar to that of a tram with rods and hinges; both trolleybuses would have their motors and brakes controlled by the driver in the front.
-They also allowed for coupling and decoupling in 3-5 minutes, which was intended such that at the end of peak hours, the trolleybuses could be split again into two.
+They also allowed for coupling and decoupling in 3–5 minutes, which was intended such that at the end of peak hours, the trolleybuses could be split again into two.
 However, due to the abundance of trolleybuses and electricity, there was rarely a need to do so.

 With the retirement of the MTB-82 trolleybuses, the system was also adapted to the Skoda 9Tr and the ZiU-5.
 Due to the lack of need for it, the rapid decoupling system was excluded.
 From 1973, trolleybuses in Riga also used the coupling of Skoda 9Tr trolleybuses.
 They would be the longest working coupled Skoda trolleybuses, used until 2001.
 In 1976, a three trolleybus coupling was tested in Kyiv, but due to sufficient transport, it did not receive further development.
 With the transition to the next generation of trolleybuses, the ZiU-682, these couplings were once again necessary for higher capacity transport, since the articulated version met constant delays.
 Although 810 trains were created in various Soviet republics, not a single one has survived in original state.

-Throughout its use, the implementation of trolleybus trains have been used in Saint Petersburg, Odessa, Donetsk, Samara, Novosibirsk, Omsk, Dnepropetrosk, Kharkiv, Moscow, Kemerovo, Sumy, Chelyabinsk, Nikolaev and Krasnodar.
+Throughout its use, the implementation of trolleybus trains have been used in Saint Petersburg, Odesa, Donetsk, Samara, Novosibirsk, Omsk, Dnipro, Kharkiv, Moscow, Kemerovo, Sumy, Chelyabinsk, Nikolaev and Krasnodar.